zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2024-01-09】[pocketbase / pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file
+* 【2024-01-09】[tachiyomiorg / tachiyomi](https://github.com/tachiyomiorg/tachiyomi) - Free and open source manga reader for Android.
+* 【2024-01-09】[facebookresearch / habitat-sim](https://github.com/facebookresearch/habitat-sim) - A flexible, high-performance 3D simulator for Embodied AI research.
+* 【2024-01-09】[benman1 / generative_ai_with_langchain](https://github.com/benman1/generative_ai_with_langchain) - Build large language model (LLM) apps with Python, ChatGPT and other models.
+This is the companion repository for the book on generative AI with LangChain.
 * 【2024-01-08】[swisskyrepo / PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 * 【2024-01-08】[janhq / nitro](https://github.com/janhq/nitro) - A fast, lightweight, embeddable inference engine to supercharge your apps with local AI.
 OpenAI-compatible API
 * 【2024-01-08】[fishaudio / Bert-VITS2](https://github.com/fishaudio/Bert-VITS2) - vits2 backbone with multilingual-bert